weiji14/cryospheric-data-lakes/docs/project_proposal.md

 \newpage
 # Proposed Research Framework

-## Research questions
+## Research aims

-The goal of this research is to explore the applicability of deep learning to extract information from cryospheric remote sensing datasets in an efficient manner, with a particular focus on Antarctic subglacial hydrology.
+The goal here is to apply deep learning to extract information from cryospheric remote sensing datasets in an efficient manner, with a particular focus on Antarctic subglacial hydrology.
-The questions to be addressed are as follows:
+The aims are as follows:

-(@) What is the potential of using a Super-image Resolution Convolutional Neural Network to increase the spatial resolution of cryospheric datasets?
+(@) Use a Super-image Resolution Convolutional Neural Network to increase the spatial resolution of cryospheric datasets.
-Where might this resolution enhancement perform adequately and where might it fail compared to standard resampling techniques?
+See where this resolution enhancement might perform adequately and where might it fail compared to standard resampling techniques.

-(@) Where do subglacial lakes exist in Antarctica based on the geographical information we have gathered from our geophysical sensors?
-How can we architect and train a Deep Convolutional Neural Network on a high-dimensional raster dataset to find these subglacial lakes?

-(@) How can we use neural networks to speed up the calculations of Full Stokes ice sheet models via efficient Graphical Processing Units?
-What is the potential of using this new and highly efficient paradigm across paleo- and modern day settings to improve our estimates on future sea level rise?
+(@) Locate subglacial lakes from integrated geophysical datasets using a Convolutional Neural Network (ConvNet).
+Devise a Deep Convnet architecture and training methodology.
+If ConvNets are infeasible, find an alternative machine learning method.

+(@) Create a new inventory of Antarctic subglacial lakes, channels and aquifers.
+Highlight places with subglacial water volume change over time, and discuss the implications for Antarctic ice flow.

 ## Outline